Secrets

 Section titled “Lifecycle and management”Common actions

-Section titled “Common actions”- Create and update secrets from the UI or CLI (
+Section titled “Common actions”- Create and update secrets from App settings or the API.

-dreadnode secrets list). - Delete secrets you no longer use (
+/secretsin the TUI. - Delete secrets you no longer use through the App or API.

 Lifecycle expectations